 The change of name failed to change fortunes for the side coached at the end of the campaign by Daniel Melo as they finished bottom of the table despite the goalscoring efforts of the Brazilian, Caio Da Conceicao Silva.

-Fortunately, for Inter owing to the Covid pandemic there was no relegation, as they retained their league status.
-Intouch Yamyindee netted as the side improved by two places in 2021-22 under coaches Kantameth Rodprasidh before he was replaced by Sunti Songte.
+Fortunately, for Inter owing to the Covid pandemic, there was no relegation, as they retained their league status.
+Intouch Yamyindee netted as the side improved by two places in 2021-22 under coach Kantameth Rodprasidh before he was replaced by Sunti Songte.

 The new moniker and restructuring paid dividends as the side ended in tenth place Aphiwat Charoenlai topping the scoring charts.
 A season later the side finished a place lower as Kamron Samranphan took over as coach midway through the campaign.